kodexlab/reliure/docs/component.rst

 16
 >>> my_processing(2, pow=-2)
-Traceback (most recent call last):
-ValidationError: [u'Ensure this value ("-2") is greater than or equal to 0.']
+Traceback (most recent call last): reliure.exceptions.ValidationError: ['Ensure this value ("-2") is greater than or equal to 0.']
 >>> 2
 2